peterp415/ll-deploy.junos/README.md

-# JunOS VPN Tunnel Deploy
+# JunOS Deploy

-This is a deploy for a set of JunOS virtual SRX images that implement the endpoints of a site-to-site VPN tunnel.
+This is a deploy for a set of JunOS virtual SRX images that implement:

+  - Basic host configuration
+    - Hostname
+    - Interface Configuration
+  - Security Zone Configuration
+  - Security Policies
+  - eBGP Peering
+  - Route Based IPSec

 This README is admittedly way too long.
 At least the parts about setting up different types of virtual networks and the information about how JunOS works should be separated out.